edgelesssys/constellation/docs/versioned_docs/version-2.1/architecture/overview.md

 The foundation of Constellation is Kubernetes and therefore shares the same technology stack and architecture principles.
 To learn more about Constellation and Kubernetes, see [product overview](../overview/product.md).

-## About installation and updates
+## About orchestration and updates

 As a cluster administrator, you can use the [Constellation CLI](orchestration.md) to install and deploy a cluster.
+Updates are provided in accordance with the [support policy](versions.md).

 ## About the components and attestation

 Constellation manages the nodes and network in your cluster.
 All nodes are bootstrapped by the [*Bootstrapper*](components.md#bootstrapper).
 They're verified and authenticated by the [*JoinService*](components.md#joinservice) before being added to the cluster and the network.
-Finally, the entire cluster can be verified via the [*VerificationService*](components.md#verification-service) using [remote attestation](attestation.md).
+Finally, the entire cluster can be verified via the [*VerificationService*](components.md#verificationservice) using [remote attestation](attestation.md).

 ## About node images and verified boot